 Multiple-writer/multiple-reader (MWMR) read/write atomic register implementations provide precise consistency guarantees, in the asynchronous, crash-prone, message passing environment.
+Fast MWMR atomic register implementations were first introduced in [7].
+Fastness in their context was measured in terms of the number of single round read and write operations that does not sacrifice correctness.
+The authors in [10] however, showed that decreasing the communication cost is not enough in these implementations.
+In particular, considering that the performance is measured in terms of the latency of read and write operations due to both (a) communication delays and (b) local computation, they introduced two new algorithms that traded communication for reducing computation.
+As computation is still part of the algorithms, someone may wonder: What is the trade-off between communication and local computation in real-time systems?

-Although there exists a number of theoretical solutions, their practicality is not typically investigated in a practical setting.
-The performance of atomic read/write register implementations is traditionally measured in terms of the latency of read and write operations due to (a) communication delays and (b) local computation.
-In this work we examine the practicality of three, theoretically-efficient, MWMR atomic register algorithms: APRX-SFW and CWFR from [10], and the generalization of the traditional algorithm of [3] in the MWMR environment, which we call SIMPLE.
-To test the performance of the algorithms in a real-time environment we upload and run our implementations on the planetary network platform called PlanetLab [1].
+In this work we conduct an experimental performance evaluation of four MWMR atomic register implementations: SFW from [7], APRX-SFW and CWFR from [10], and the generalization of the traditional algorithm of [3] in the MWMR environment, which we call SIMPLE.
+We implement the algorithms on NS2, a single processor simulator, and on PlanetLab, a planetary-scale real-time network platform.
 Due to its simplistic nature, SIMPLE requires two communication round-trips per read or write operation, but almost no local computation.
 The rest of the algorithms are (to this writing) the only to allow single round read and write operations but require non-trivial computation demands.
-Through our comparison we attempt to identify the trade-offs between the communication and the computation burdens for MWMR atomic register implementations in a realtime, adverse environment such as PlanetLab.
+We compare these algorithms with SIMPLE and amongst each other.
+Our comparison provides an empirical answer to the above question and demonstrates the practicality of atomic MWMR register implementations.

+Technical Report TR-11-08

-Technical Report TR-11-07 Department of Computer Science University of Cyprus September 2011
+Department of Computer Science

+University of Cyprus

+September 2011

-\This work is supported by the Cyprus Research Promotion Foundation's grant $\Pi ENEK/0609/31$ and the European Regional Development Fund.
+\This work is supported by the Cyprus Research Promotion Foundation's grant IIENEK/0609/31 and the European Regional Development Fund.

-$^\dagger Department \ of \ Computer \ Science, \ University \ of \ Cyprus, \ Cyprus. \ Email: \ \{chryssis, nicolasn\}@cs.ucy.ac.cy.$
+Department of Computer Science, University of Cyprus, Cyprus.
+Email: {chryssis,nicolasn}@cs.ucy.ac.cy.